nt-nl/StockBOT-/README.md

-Hello, I used this to learn Python!
+Hello, I used this to learn a little bit about Python!

 Welcome to StockBOT!, I created this Discord bot API which has the purpose of retrieving data about stocks through their Tickers!